godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/use-mcp-tool.md

 # use_mcp_tool

 The `use_mcp_tool` tool enables interaction with external tools provided by connected Model Context Protocol (MCP) servers.
-It extends Roo's capabilities with domain-specific functionality through a standardized protocol.
+It extends Saarthi's capabilities with domain-specific functionality through a standardized protocol.

 ## Parameters